Back to blog

 Introduction

-One of the most common questions in any WooCommerce to Shopify migration is whether historical orders and customer accounts should move over fully.
+One of the most common questions in any WooCommerce to Shopify migration is whether historical orders and customer accounts should move over fully — and it's also one of the areas merchants most underestimate.

 Should you migrate historical orders from WooCommerce to Shopify?